-Selling your elearning courses has never been easier.
-Elearning has seen a massive surge in popularity since the pandemic began in 2020.
-That’s why it can really pay to sell access to your elearning courses to the public.
-However, you need to make sure you have a good LMS in place for it work.
+Selling your eLearning courses has never been easier.
+ELearning has seen a massive surge in popularity since the pandemic began in 2020.
+That’s why it can pay to sell access to your eLearning courses to the public.
+However, you need to make sure you have a good LMS in place for it to work.

 Pukunui has helped several clients profit from selling their courses online.
 Here are a couple of case studies that showcase how we did that.

 Why sell access to your Moodle eLearning courses?

 There are several reasons why an organization might choose to sell their Moodle eLearning courses.

 First, selling eLearning courses can generate additional revenue for the organization.
 Elearning courses can be sold to a broad audience, including individuals, businesses, and other organizations, providing a potential source of income.

 Second, selling eLearning courses can help promote the organization and its expertise.
 By making e-learning courses available for purchase, the organization can showcase its knowledge and experience in a particular subject area.
 This can help establish the organization as a leader in its field and attract new customers or clients.

 Third, selling eLearning courses can help the organization reach a wider audience and expand its reach.
 By making e-learning courses available for purchase, the organization can reach learners who may not have been able to access its training programs otherwise, such as learners who are located remotely or have busy schedules.

 Setting up to sell your courses via WordPress